5 way to kill stress with work-life balance strategies

 Well, you’re not alone if you're struggling for work-life balance in Singapore.

-If you feel you are in need of improved work-life balance, here are some strategies that you can start implementing today to get started:
+If you feel you are in need of improved work-life balance, here are five strategies that you can start implementing today to get started:

 1. Understand your perfect balance

 What your ideal work-life balance looks like may be completely different to someone else’s.